-- Duncan Lake Project: In 2012, the Company intends to update the Project's NI 43-101 compliant resource estimate based on the 2011 drilling results.
-The Company will also work on the winter drilling of the interim Phase II program in 2012 and the results will be included in a preliminary economic assessment which is planned to be completed in 2012.
-This will be followed by a Phase II-B drilling program expansion which will be used for a feasibility study. - Attikamagen Project: The Company will continue to carry out RC drilling at the Joyce Lake DSO target in early 2012.
-The results will be used for the resources calculation and preliminary economic assessment which is planned to be completed in 2012. - Sunny Lake Project: The Company will carry out extensive drilling programs, targeting approximately30,000 meters core drilling to cover the whole 13.5 km mineralized zone at the Full Moon Prospect, which will be used for the resource calculation and preliminary economic assessment, which is planned to be completed at the end of 2012 and the beginning of 2013. - Altius Projects: Over the next 12 months, the Company will carry out a very active exploration program in order to complete the geophysical preparation to bring the project to a drill ready stage to be followed by a comprehensive drilling program as soon as feasible. - Appointment of Senior Vice President, Logistic, Mine Development and Operations.

-Mr. Hubert Vallée has been appointed to the position of Senior Vice President of Logistics, Mine Development and Operations.
-Mr. Vallée will be based in Montreal, and will lead the Company's large-scale and rapid deployment in the James Bay and Labrador Trough regions of Quebec and Labrador as it brings its major iron ore bodies into production over the next five years and beyond.
-His initial responsibilities focus on building the logistics solutions to the Company's Labrador Trough and Duncan Lake projects.
+- Duncan Lake Property: In 2012, the Company intends to update the Project's NI 43-101 compliant resource estimate based on the results of the 2011 drilling and 2012 winter drilling and to perform a preliminary economic assessment.
+Met-Chem Canada Inc. has been the qualified person on the Project. - Attikamagen Property: The Company continues to carry out RC drilling at the Joyce Lake DSO target.
+The results will be used for the resources calculation which is planned to be completed by end of 2013, to be followed with the preliminary economic assessment immediately. - Sunny Lake Property: The Company continues the exploration program and expect to drill over 5,000 metres in June and July 2012.
+The results of the 2012 drilling program will be used for the resource calculation and preliminary economic assessment, which is planned to be completed at the end of 2012 and the beginning of 2013. - Altius Properties: Over the next 12 months, the Company will carry out an active exploration program in order to complete the geophysical preparation to bring the project to a drill ready stage for targets of high priority to be followed by a comprehensive drilling program as soon as feasible. - Mr. Ghislain Arel has been appointed as mine development executive, reporting directly to Hubert Vallée, Senior Vice President, Logistics, Mine Development and Operations.
+Mr. Arel will be based in Montreal, and will lead, supervise and oversee mining development and mining implementation to bring its major iron ore bodies into production over the next five years and beyond.
+His initial responsibilities will focus on formulating mining development plans for the production of DSO.

-SUMMARY OF QUARTERLY RESULTS
+SUMMARY OF FINANCIAL RESULTS

-The Company's financial statements are presented in Canadian dollars and are prepared in accordance with IFRS.
+The Company's financial statements are presented in Canadian Dollars and are prepared in accordance with IFRS.